payamasem/HomeAwayFromHome/README.md

 <strong>How to use it:</strong> Home away from home uses css, bootstrap, and javascript on the front end.
 For the back end Home away from home uses javascript and API’s like Wikipedia and Google Places.

-Technologies Used: Image Mapping and Photo Carousel
+<strong>Technologies Used:</strong> Image Mapping and Photo Carousel

 Libraries Used: jQuery, Bootstrap, Firebase